xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-pipeline-docker.md

 description:
 ---

-This tutorial shows you how to execute Katalon Studio tests in Jenkins with Jenkins Pipeline (Jenkinsfile) and Katalon Studio Docker Image.
-Your Katalon Project is run with Katalon Studio Docker Image; hence pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
+This tutorial shows you how to intergrate Jenkins Pipeline (Jenkinsfile) with Katalon Studio Docker Image.
+This image contains up-to-date browsers including Google Chrome, Mozilla Firefox, and Katalon Studio.
+Hence when running your Katalon Project with Katalon Studio Docker Image; the pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
 Docker Image for Katalon Studio is available here at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon/).

 > Requirements:
 > * Jenkins installed.
 Follow the instructions in this Jenkins document for installation: [Getting started](https://www.jenkins.io/doc/book/installing/).